- Home

 AI empowers machines to learn from past experiences, enabling business automation, reducing costs, improving operational efficiency, and enhancing customer experiences.
 Simultaneously, Big Data addresses the challenge of managing vast and complex datasets, providing actionable insights for strategic decision-making.
 Together, these fields form a powerful synergy, enabling students to tackle complex problems through data-driven and AI-enabled solutions.

-This program offers a future-focused curriculum designed to develop creative, analytical minds capable of unlocking the full potential of AI and Big Data.
+This degree offers a future-focused curriculum designed to develop creative, analytical minds capable of unlocking the full potential of AI and Big Data.
 Whether it's designing predictive models, implementing intelligent algorithms, or visualizing massive datasets, students will gain hands-on experience with the tools and techniques shaping tomorrow's innovations.

 Students who have excelled academically at school and meet our advance entry requirements can finish their bachelor's degree in three years, instead of the existing four-year programs.
 Any prospective student that does not directly qualify for an advance entry three-year program, is still able to enrol in any of our bachelor’s degree, through a one-year Freshman Year.